Self-portrait by Judith Leyster: Subject

-Continuing in the tradition of sixteenth-century artists who pushed to have painting seen as a profession as opposed to a craft, Leyster chose to depict herself wearing lace cuffs, rich fabric and a huge collar, which would not have been suitable for painting, but instead draw attention to her wealth and success.
-She also portrayed raw paint on her palette.
-This demonstrates her skill as an artist.
+Continuing in the tradition of sixteenth-century artists who sought to have painting recognized as a profession rather than a craft, Leyster chose to depict herself wearing lace cuffs, rich fabrics, and a large collar, which would not have been suitable for painting but instead drew attention to her wealth and success.
+She also portrayed herself with tools and pigments to demonstrate her artistic skill.
 In doing this, she both distinguished herself from less skilled artisans and showcased her technical abilities.
+Leyster depicts herself working on a figure of a fiddler, who appears in another surviving painting of hers, The Merry Trio, suggesting that the piece was carefully calculated to advertise her abilities and to demonstrate that she was capable of creating portraits as well as genre scenes.

+Composition

+Similar to other paintings of hers, Leyster's self-portrait has a momentary quality to it—she is turned partially to the viewer with her lips parted as if to speak.
+This action is a possible reference to the connection between poetry and the arts.
+Her teeth, exposed in an upturned smile, are uncommonly on display and can be viewed as a betrayal of modesty for women.
 While it is unclear whether Leyster studied under Hals, the loose brush strokes and casual pose echo his stylistic choices.
-Leyster shows herself working on a figure who appears in another surviving painting of hers, The Merry Trio.

-Similar to other paintings of hers, Leyster's self-portrait has a momentary quality to it—she is turned partially to the viewer with her lips parted as if to speak.
-It has been said that her lips parted as if she was speaking is in reference to poetry and how the arts had a connection to that.
-Leyster also paints herself with her arm propped up resting on the chair that mimics the casual and free confidence she had in her skill.
-She also is looking towards the viewer, as if to invite them into her studio.
-This, along with the fistful of brushes and inclusion of the fiddler from her later painting The Merry Trio, suggest that this piece was calculated to advertise her abilities.
-This is also another way of the artist letting the viewers know that she was capable of creating a portrait as well as creating genre scenes.
+Leyster also paints herself with her arm propped up, resting on the chair that mimics her casual and confident demeanor.
+Her hands hold a total of eighteen brushes between them without a mahlstick in sight, displaying her advanced skills.
+She is also looking towards the viewer, as if to invite them into her studio space.

-Composition
+Changes to Painting

-According to Hofrichter, x-ray analysis shows that the figure on the easel was initially a portrait of a young girl, and that it would be in keeping with the tradition of other masterpieces of Leyster's day to show off her artist's expertise by changing this to show that she was also capable of painting figures in theatrical poses as well as portraiture.
-Instead of it being a self-portrait of herself creating a self-portrait, the artist chose to take another opportunity to display her skill and her success as a painter, incorporating a popular painting of hers.
+According to Hofrichter, X-ray analysis shows that the figure on the easel was initially a portrait of a young girl, and that it would be in keeping with the tradition of other masterpieces of Leyster's day to show off her artist's expertise by changing this to show that she was also capable of painting figures in theatrical poses as well as portraiture.
+Instead of it being a self-portrait of herself creating a self-portrait, the artist chose to take another opportunity to display her skill and her success as a painter, incorporating a popular painting of her own.